eyetracking-data/EGID/README.md

+# Context-Aware and Traceable Missing Value Imputation for Time-Series

+This repository provides the reproducible implementation of context-aware and traceable missing-value imputation for time-series data.
+It includes benchmarks and domain-specific method selectors for Eye Tracking, Weather, and Traffic, a pipeline for applying the selectors to real missing segments, and a provenance framework that links workflow-level lineage with gap-specific context, recommendations, execution attempts, applied methods, and outcomes.

-# Gap Imputation Benchmark
+## Gap Imputation Benchmark

-This repository contains the reproducible implementation and published derived outputs for a benchmark of gap-imputation methods and a gap-specific method selector.
-It evaluates three separate domains—Eye Tracking, Weather, and Traffic—using a shared benchmark architecture and one domain-specific selector per domain.
+The Gap Imputation Benchmark evaluates Eye Tracking, Weather, and Traffic using a shared architecture and one domain-specific selector per domain.
+For each artificial gap, the selector predicts the normalized errors of established reconstruction methods from observable context features and ranks the candidates for gap-specific imputation.

 The repository contains no raw study data.
 Raw inputs stay in user-controlled external directories; only code, configuration, documentation, derived benchmark tables, evaluation outputs, and artifact metadata are included in the repository.

 The complete benchmark protocol, including artificial-gap sampling, candidate methods, normalization, and grouped evaluation, is specified in